slowjams/AWS/Demystifying AWS.md

 # default VPC
 172.31.0.0/16  # <-------------------------------------------------------------------------default VPC is not recommended to use, seel later in the course and come back edit the reason

 # default ap-southeast-2 subnets    last two octets         each network/subnet's host range        each subnet maps to an AZ
 172.31.0.0/20                     0000|0000,00000000       start 172.31.0.0  end 172.31.15.255          ap-southeast-2a
 172.31.16.0/20                    0001|0000,00000000       start 172.31.16.0 end 172.31.31.255          ap-southeast-2b
 172.31.32.0/20                    0010|0000,00000000       start 172.31.32.0 end 172.31.47.255          ap-southeast-2c
-#... extend in the future
+#... extend and map your custom subnet into one AZ

 # default us-west-2 subnets    each subnet maps to an AZ
 172.31.0.0/20                       us-west-2c  # not sure why 'c' map for lower addreeses